genaicodedamian/10x-cards/README.md

 *   Editing individual flashcards within already saved sets (MVP focuses on creating sets; management of existing, saved flashcards is limited to deleting whole sets or initiating study sessions).

 ## Project Status
-The project is currently in active development, with a primary focus on delivering the Minimum Viable Product (MVP) features outlined above.
+The project is currently developed to its first MVP version.

 ## License